Section 319 Nonpoint Source Subgrants

 Oct.
 1 - Financial Assistant Agreements developed for approved projects.
 Funding made available to begin implementing approved subawards pending EPA award approval of Section 319(h) grant funds to the department.

 To be considered, proposed projects must have:

 - Existing strong, diverse and committed partnerships to ensure project implementation as well as long-term operation and maintenance for installed best management practices.
 Partnerships must be demonstrated by established commitments or agreements among organizations, government entities, and watershed residents to implement the project in a timely fashion.
 Partnership agreements with local Soil and Water Conservation Districts, University Extension, Natural Resources Conservation Service, local and state governments or other organizations are strongly encouraged.

-- For implementation projects: A water quality monitoring component, whether provided by recipient, contractor, the department, or another partnering agency.
-The monitoring component, new or existing, must be capable of documenting major water quality improvement or decline.
+- For implementation projects: A water quality monitoring and/or modeling component, whether performed by recipient, contractor, the department, or another partnering agency.
+The monitoring or modeling component, new or existing, must be capable of documenting major water quality improvement or decline.
 Other measures or indicators that may be used to show progress toward water quality improvements must be approved by the department.

 - The ability to track and report the load reduction that results from the project using simple best management practice estimates or watershed models.